 Occupational Health and Safety

 Employees are the assets of a corporation.
-The Bank has spared no effort in taking care of its employees, including those in the head office, 125 domestic branches and 9 oversease units.
+The Bank has spared no effort in taking care of its entire employees, including those in the head office, 125 domestic branches and 9 oversease units.
 In addition to establishing work rules and human resources management rules in accordance with the Labor Standards Act and other relevant labor regulations, the Bank also complies with the law in providing labor insurance, national health insurance, and allocations for retirement funds.
-Employee health exams are carried out on a regular basis, and group medical care and accident insurance are offered on preferential terms in order to protect the livelihoods of employees so that they can make full use of their professional skills at work.
+Employee health exams are carried out on a regular basis, and group medical care and accident insurance are offered on preferential terms in order to protect the livelihoods of employees so that they can make full use of their professional skills at work

 To prevent occupational hazards and protect the health and safety of its employees, TBB has implemented the policies, guidelines, work rules and handbooks for Occupational Safety and Health according to the Occupational Safety and Health Act and related regulations.
-TBB promotes the implementation of occupational safety and health management systems and follows occupational safety regulations and requirements by providing employees with a safe and healthy work environment.
+TBB promotes the implementation of occupational safety and health management systems and follows occupational safety regulations and requirements (ISO 45001:2018) by providing employees with a safe and healthy work environment.
 All units should work together in preventing and eliminating hazards and reducing occupational safety and health risks.
-TBB promises to continue to improve and ensure sustainable development and to list these items as major areas of evaluation.
+TBB promises to continue to improve and ensure sustainable development and to list these items as major areas of evaluation..

-With the implementation of '' Occupational Health and Safety Management System - ISO 45001 : 2018 '', TBB set the occupational health and safety targets/performance indicators in 2022 as follows:
+With the implementation of '' Occupational Health and Safety Management System - ISO 45001 : 2018 '', TBB set the occupational health and safety targets/performance indicators in 2024 as follows:

-Item | Goals | 2022 occupational health and safety targets/performance indicators |
+Item | Goals | 2024 occupational health and safety targets/performance indicators | ||

 Number of meetings | 4 meetings |